 An asset covered by a lease must not be counted as a low-value asset if the asset would typically not be of low value when new.
-As low-value items, the Company includes for example: gas cylinders, coffee machines, and small items of furniture.
+As lowvalue items, the Company includes for example: gas cylinders, coffee machines, and small items of furniture.
 The underlying asset may have a low-value only if:

-the Company lessee may benefit from use of the underlying asset itself or in conjunction with other resources which are readily available to him, and the underlying asset is not highly dependent on or related to other assets.
+- the Company lessee may benefit from use of the underlying asset itself or in conjunction with other resources which are readily available - the underlying asset is not highly dependent on or related to other assets.